 In Peguche, the master weavers offer quality textiles in wool and cotton.
 There you can purchase wall hangings, rugs, woven shawls and sweaters, all for a fraction of the cost you'd pay in North America.

 In San Antonio de Ibarra, wood carvers and furniture makers work from their studios and shops along the main street.
 Their works vary from simple ornaments to beautiful inlaid furniture, to exquisitely carved and finished religious icons.

 Import Export Tour

-In our most recent visit to Ecuador, we attended an import/export tour with Gary and Merri Scott.
-For five days, our group learned from the extensive experience of this couple.
+In one visit to Ecuador, my sister and I attended an import/export tour with Gary and Merri Scott.
+For five days, our group travelled and learned about the arts and crafts of Ecuador from the extensive experience of this couple.
 Merri began 'suitcase importing' when she travelled into Mexico and brought back unique handicrafts for sale.
 The Scotts have learned how to turn their passions into profit, and excel in teaching others how to do the same.